Z1KOx/Asm-Byte-Converter/README.md

 > - This project has only been tested on the Windows operating system.

 # Overview
 Run the executable and input your assembly code.
-For example.
+For example:

 # How does this work?